NSS-Data-Instructional-Stuff/data-analytics/projects/yelp-charlotte/README.md

       f.
 If you were planning a trip to Charlotte and could only use the reviews of one user to plan your trip, which user would you choose and why?

+**BONUS:**  The business with the highest number of 5-star reviews (3b above) might just be one that has been reviewed a lot.
+Redo question 3b, but this time find the business with the highest proportion of 5-star reviews.
+To ensure that we have a large enough sample of reviews, only consider businesses with at least 100 reviews.
+Which business has the highest proportion of 1-star reviews?
+Again, only consider businesses having at least 100 reviews.

-      Difficult Bonus (Save this for the very last): Recommendation sites depend on groups of users having similar tastes.
+**Difficult BONUS** (Save this for the very last): Recommendation sites depend on groups of users having similar tastes.
 Find all users who have given McDonald's 5 stars on at least one review.
 Then find all users who have given Del Frisco's Double Eagle Steak House a 5 star review.
 Finally, see if you can find any differences in businesses highly reviewed by each group.

 #### Power Map
 What business has the most locations?
 Drill down to a table showing all of this business’s locations.
 Add a column to the drilled down table.
 In this column, create that location’s full address by concatenating the address, city, state, and zip code.
 Next, add this table to the data model and give it an appropriate name.
 To jazz up our map, we’ll need a relationship with this table and the `fact_review` table, so create a relationship between them.
 Create a 3D Map/Power Map showing all of the locations of this business.
 Try adding bars for average review, how reviews changed over time, etc.